The Birding History of Selsey Bill

 Foreword:

-I’ve never actually lived on the Selsey (Manhood) Peninsula, but I’ve spent a great deal of time there and still visit to this day.
-It’s now about forty-eight years since my interest was first kindled by my great birding mate Bernie Forbes, taking me to sea-watch at ‘the Bill’ and I can still remember the excitement.
+I’ve never actually lived on the Selsey (Manhood) Peninsula, but I’ve spent a great deal of time there over the years and still visit to this day, although admittedly a good deal less often now than I did in my heyday!
+It’s now about fifty-two years since my interest was first kindled by my great birding mate Bernie Forbes, taking me to sea-watch at ‘the Bill’ and I can still remember the excitement.
 I also remember how straightforward my journey through the Peninsula was back then, unlike the journeys nowadays.
 I dread to think of the number of miles I’ve travelled back-and-forth since that first trip, but even so I still consider the area a local patch.
-Inevitably of course I’ve noticed a great deal of change, too often to the detriment of wildlife, but despite this, the Selsey area remains a wonderful place for a day’s birding, with a whole range of habitats all within a short distance.
+Inevitably of course I’ve noticed a great deal of change, too often to the detriment of wildlife, but despite this, the Selsey area still remains a wonderful place for a day’s birding, with a whole range of habitats all within a short distance.

-So, what follows is a personal review of how events have unfolded at Selsey Bill since regular observations were commenced.
-However, this review is not all about me, other than the part I have directly played as part of a team - for really this is a history of a team of people where individuals may change over time but the group purpose is maintained.
+Whilst this is personal review, it is not all about me, other than the part I have directly played as part of the team, for really this is a history of a team of people where individuals may change over time but the group purpose is maintained.
 I did consider writing this to merely include the facts, omitting any emotion, but in truth that would be selling it short; birding at the Bill has been and still is so much more than that.
 A host of individual personalities have helped shape the history of the place through the years, hence I felt I had to record this where possible for future researchers.
+Inevitably however, time takes its toll and sadly a number of our friends who were part of the story have now passed on; where this is known to be the case their names are marked with an asterisk on first mention and shown in italics, rather than adopting the more formal term 'the late' as their contribution lives on forever.

 1959-69: The early years and the Hut